brianom95/brianom95.github.io/_posts/2022-07-06-wicklow-way.md

 Another goal complete, but I'm only two thirds of the way through my mission.
 I know once I'm moving I can get through anything, but for now I'm faced with the same nervous anticipation that I felt on the banks of the Shannon.
 The end is in sight, only an entire country in the way.

-Click here for Phase 1: [Shannon Source to Sea](shannon-source-to-sea)

 Click here for Phase 3: [Malin to Mizen](malin-to-mizen)

 #### What I Carried